ChargeRight vs Qmerit: Why You Should Get an Independent Assessment Before a $5,000 Installation Quote

 100A panel

 More likely to need an upgrade, but not always.
 Gas heat + smaller charger may fit.
-Worth $12.99 to find out before committing to a $5,000 upgrade.
+Worth $12.99 to find out before committing to an upgrade that typically runs $2,000 to $4,500.

 What If You Actually Need a Panel Upgrade?

-ChargeRight doesn't just tell you yes or no — it shows you the exact numbers so you can make an informed decision.
-If your panel is at capacity, we provide:
+ChargeRight doesn't just tell you yes or no. It shows you the exact numbers so you can make an informed decision.
+If your panel is at capacity, the report provides:

 - Upgrade scenario options with cost estimates